Blog- page 1

 My father was so sickened to find his home in that condition upon his return that he left without ever coming back & his third ex-wife sold it after he died.
 I am sure the Trasto felt justified in his opportunistic actions by the mere fact he got away with them in the end.

 Despite his deep intelligence my father understood people as badly as they understood him but intellectually, he tried.
-I remember him telling me: When you meet someone new it is important to gauge his self-respect because if you offer him less than he has for himself, he will suffer, while if you offer more- you will suffer.
+I remember him telling me: When you meet someone new it is important to gauge his self-respect because if you offer him less than he has for himself, he will suffer, while if you offer more- you will.

-* In the village where I eventually bought & restored an ancient house, there were two brothers lame of mind like so many who share this tiny gene pool.
-Just as everyone there has a nickname he is known by, though no-one will say it to his face, the community had evolved appropriately simple-vowelled names for the siblings: Dido & Dodi.
+* In the village where I bought & restored an ancient house, there were two brothers lame of mind like so many who share this tiny gene pool.
+Just as everyone there has a nickname he is known by, though no-one will say it to his face.
+The community had evolved appropriately simple-vowelled names for the siblings: Dido & Dodi.
 They were the sons of the village blacksmith, himself somewhere taxonomically between Gorilla & Homo Sapiens.
 I always thought of his forge as an illustration by Goya for a Dostoyevsky novel.
 It was unlit except for the insipid rays that seeped in through a tiny window & the light of the glowing embers of his coals & molten metals.
 His eldest, Dodi, about 35 or 40 with a couple of incisors missing & a habit of constant nervous guffaws as if with some inner amusement at the world, worked the bellows.

 The extraordinarily rough products that came out of this forge fascinated me as a kind of naïf art & I would sometimes think up projects for him & sit in his forge & watch him work.
 There were no neatly stacked bars of steel or plate here, as in modern forges, just piles of chunky iron scrap.
 Regardless of whether I asked him for hand-forged nails or a frame for a leaded glass window I wanted to make, he always started with a block of iron.
 He would bang away on his anvil in that dark & hot atmosphere & from time to time would turn & give Dodi a resounding slap, CRACK!—just to get his attention—then command: faster!
 Or “Slower!” & Dodi would laugh his Goofy laugh: Hu- hu- hu & work the bellows faster, or slower… Return